gurgleapps/pico-pi/README.md

 ### Project Setup

 On linux you need to make sure you have the correct tools

+CMake - A great free tool to make your build system.

+The GNU Arm Embedded Toolchain - Compiler, libraries and tools to build for the Arm processor.

+Newlib - A C library & maths library for embedded systems.

+We can easily install all 3 using in the terminal.

 ```bash
 sudo apt install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi
 ```